 4. Marriage record of Diana Abell and Joe Sharp.
 Diana was named as his widow in the first document.

 5. Death Certificate.
 In addition to telling us what he died of, it gives his parent’s first names.
 His father’s name was Major.

 6. I followed Joseph’s brother Fletcher around in the records for awhile, then I looked at his wives.
-He was married twice to Ann and then Nancy, both with the surname of Miller.
+He was married twice.
+First to Ann and second to Nancy, both with the surname of Miller.
 I wondered if they were sisters, so I followed them around.
 I found Nancie Miller in the 1870 census living as a house servant in the large household of a white couple, William and Minnie Sharp.
 Also living there was 80 year old Major Sharp, probably Joseph Yowell’s father.

 I did find his cousin Mollie living with her husband in Indianapolis but did not find Joseph living with them.
 I did find her family a few pages away from the Sharps in one of the census records from Kentucky.

 I never found Joseph Yowell and Diana living together.
 He was listed as “single” in several records and as married or widowed in others, even though she survived him.